jamespfennell/texcraft/sites/knuthplass.dev/PLAN.md

   UI — there is probably something nice to do in the galley (e.g. drag individual line margins, shaped-paragraph presets).
 - **An "about"/documentation popup** explaining what the site shows and how to read the galley.
+Must cover the notations that are currently unexplained in the UI: the "0*" artificial-demerits marker in the demerits column (a forced break, TeX.2021.854 — not a genuinely free line), the "n/a" penalty cell on the last line, "inf" badness, and the overfull slug.

 ## Upstream bugs found while building (in the crates, not the site)